When is it Time to Refinance Your Home?

 The Right Time to Refinance Your Home

-One of the most common factors that lead to the thought of refinancing your home is when you notice that your current mortgage rate is lower than your loan rate.
+One of the most common factors that lead to refinancing your home is when you notice that your current mortgage rate is lower than your loan rate.
 While that may be a good sign, it is not enough to move forward.
 Other things to consider are:

 - When looking to pay off your loan in a shorter period of time.
-This generally happens when you get a raise in pay, or are in a more financially stable position than before.
+This generally happens when you get a pay raise or are in a more financially stable position than before.

 - You are looking for a way to get a little bit of your home equity with the help of cash-out refinancing.